Plans to link Europe by huge new 20,000km train network unveiled

 “A truly integrated rail system is no longer just a matter of convenience; it’s a strategic necessity for Europe’s resilience in the 21st century,” said 21st Europe.

-It estimates that the high-speed rail system would create millions of jobs in infrastructure, engineering, and services, as in China where each new high-speed rail line contributed up to 7.2 per cent of urban GDP growth.
+It estimates that the high-speed rail system would create millions of jobs in infrastructure, engineering, and services, as happened in China, where each new high-speed rail line contributed up to 7.2 per cent of urban GDP growth.

-A unified ticketing system on an open platform plans to centralise sales with AI-driven security systems at stations.
+A unified ticketing system on an open platform is planned to centralise sales, with AI-driven security systems at stations.

 Simon Calder, travel correspondent of The Independent, said: "Starline: where to start?
 I love the vision: ‘Speed, sustainability, and simplicity, making high-speed rail the most natural way to move across the continent.’